rabbibotton/clog/README.md

 the browser.

-CLOG v1 is in QuickLisp (ql:quickload :clog), therefore one should add the UltraLisp distribution to use CLOG v2 (alternatively use git or https://github.com/ocicl/ocicl)
+CLOG v1 is in QuickLisp (ql:quickload :clog), therefore one should add the UltraLisp distribution to use CLOG v2 (alternatively use git)

 To add UltraLisp to QuickLisp: